Murder of Amy Yeary: Identification

-Thirteen years to the date of the discovery of her remains, it was announced that Yeary was positively identified via leads produced by forensic genetic genealogy conducted by Barbara Rae-Venter.
+Biological samples were sent to Astrea Forensics (Santa Cruz, CA), where a DNA profile was successfully generated for the purposes of investigative genetic genealogy.
+On November 28, 2021, thirteen years to the date of the discovery of her remains, it was announced that Yeary was positively identified via genetic genealogy conducted by Barbara Rae-Venter.
 The identification was confirmed with comparison of DNA from her mother, sister, and dental x-rays.

-Officials say Yeary would have been 18 years old when she died in 2008.
+Officials said Yeary was a victim of sex trafficking and would have been 18 years old when she died in 2008.
 They also learned she spent time in Milwaukee, Chicago, and Beloit in the weeks preceding her death.
-While speaking with Yeary's mother, detectives learned that Yeary made a phone call to her mother from Beloit in 2008 saying she wanted a ride home.
+While speaking with Yeary's mother, detectives learned that Yeary made a phone call to her mother in northern Illinois in 2008 asking for a ride home from Beloit.
 The mother was unable to accommodate that request at the time.
 Yeary was never heard from by her family again.